sigmorphon/sigmorphon.github.io/workshops/2021/index.md

 ## Registration

-Registration for SIGMORPHON is conducted through TBA.
+Registration for SIGMORPHON is conducted through ACL - please register for the conference for access to the workshop.
-Early registration ends at TBA.
+Early registration ends on July 11, 2021.
 Regular registration will be available throughout the conference.